optdyn/proenv/hooks/Readme.md

 ## Git Template

 The entire proenv git project acts as a git template when cloning target repositories.
-That means its contents are copied into the cloned repository's "${repo}/.git" folder.
-As a result, the `hooks` directory is fetched into "${repo}/.git/hooks".
+That means its contents are copied into the cloned repository's `${repo}/.git` folder.
+As a result, the `hooks` directory is fetched into `${repo}/.git/hooks`.

+> ***But this is deleted ..***

 ## One Time post-checkout Execution

-With the `hooks` directory feteched into the cloned repository's "${repo}/.git/hooks", the `post-checkout` hook script is invoked once the clone operation finishes.
-This incarnation of the script runs only once to set up the repository to use proenv, its permanent hooks, and invoke the post-clone mimicing hook script.
+With the `hooks` directory fetched into the cloned repository's `${repo}/.git/hooks` directory, this temporary `post-checkout` hook script is invoked once the clone operation finishes.
+This incarnation of the script runs only once to set up the repository and proenv: the `.proenv` folder, permanent hooks in `.githooks`, and invoke the post-clone pseudo hook scripts in `post-clone.d`.

-The post-checkout script runs once because it deletes itself while executing.
-While executing it deletes this `hooks` directory which contains it.
-It links the "${repo}/.git/hooks" to the "${repo}/.githooks" directory which is created if not found.
+The `post-checkout` script runs once because it deletes itself while removing the `${repo}/.git/hooks` directory where it was originally fetched.
+Then `${repo}/.git/hooks` is soft linked to the `${repo}/.githooks` directory which is created if not found.